The Simpsons: Executive producers and showrunners

 Matt Groening and James L. Brooks have served as executive producers during the show's entire history, and also function as creative consultants.
 Sam Simon, described by former Simpsons director Brad Bird as "the unsung hero" of the show, served as creative supervisor for the first four seasons.
 He was constantly at odds with Groening, Brooks and the show's production company Gracie Films and left in 1993.
-Before leaving, he negotiated a deal that sees him receive a share of the profits every year, and an executive producer credit despite not having worked on the show since 1993, at least until his passing in 2015.
+Before leaving, he negotiated a deal that sees him receive a share of the profits every year, and an executive producer credit despite not having worked on the show since 1993, at least until his death in 2015.
 A more involved position on the show is the showrunner, who acts as head writer and manages the show's production for an entire season.

 Writing

-The first team of writers, assembled by Sam Simon, consisted of John Swartzwelder, Jon Vitti, George Meyer, Jeff Martin, Al Jean, Mike Reiss, Jay Kogen and Wallace Wolodarsky.
+The first team of writers, assembled by Sam Simon, consisted of John Swartzwelder, Jon Vitti, George Meyer, Jeff Martin, Al Jean, Mike Reiss, Jay Kogen, and Wallace Wolodarsky.
 Newer Simpsons' writing teams typically consist of sixteen writers who propose episode ideas at the beginning of each December.
 The main writer of each episode writes the first draft.
 Group rewriting sessions develop final scripts by adding or removing jokes, inserting scenes, and calling for re-readings of lines by the show's vocal performers.
 Until 2004, George Meyer, who had developed the show since the first season, was active in these sessions.
 According to long-time writer Jon Vitti, Meyer usually invented the best lines in a given episode, even though other writers may receive script credits.
-Each episode takes six months to produce so the show rarely comments on current events.
+Each episode takes approximately six months to produce, so the show rarely comments on current events.